MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ServiceBus/vTrue/New-AzureRmServiceBusNamespaceAuthorizationRule.md

 # New-AzureRmServiceBusNamespaceAuthorizationRule

 ## SYNOPSIS
-Creates an authorization rule for the specified Service Bus namespace
+Creates a new authorization rule for the specified Service Bus namespace

 ## SYNTAX